 It is not unusual for people with PTSD to experience other mental health problems at the same time.

 Up to 80 per cent of people who have long-standing PTSD develop additional problems, most commonly depression, anxiety, and alcohol or other substance misuse.
 These may have developed directly in response to the traumatic event or have developed sometime after the onset of PTSD.

 Impact of PTSD on relationships and day-to-day life

 PTSD can affect a person’s ability to work, perform day-to-day activities or relate to their family and friends.
 A person with PTSD can often seem disinterested or distant as they try not to think or feel in order to block out painful memories.
-They may stop participating in family life, ignore offers of help or become irritable.
+They may stop them from participating in family life or ignore offers of help.
 This can lead to loved ones feeling shut out.

 It is important to remember that these behaviours are part of the problem.
-People with PTSD need the support of family and friends but may not know that they need help.
+People with PTSD need the support of family and friends, but may not think that they need help.
 There are many ways you can help someone with PTSD.
-See ‘Where to get help’ for further information and resources.

 People commonly use alcohol or other drugs to blunt the emotional pain that they are experiencing.
 Alcohol and drugs may help block out painful memories in the short term, but they can get in the way of a successful recovery.

 When to seek help for PTSD

 A person who has experienced a traumatic event should seek professional help if they:

 - don’t feel any better after two weeks